MC Fashion Co., Ltd.

 2. Scope of application

-This Policy applies to all persons working for Mitsubishi Corporation Fashion.
+This Policy applies to all persons working for MC Fashion.
 This Policy is shared with our group companies, and we will work together to ensure our adherence to this Policy, as well as to respect human rights throughout our business operations.

 3. Outreach to business partners